microsoft/EdgeML/tools/SeeDot/README.md

 SeeDot can be invoked using **`SeeDot-dev.py`** file.
 The arguments for the script are supplied as follows:

 ```
-usage: SeeDot-dev.py [-h] [-a] [-v] [-d] [-m] [-n] [-dt] [-t] [-s] [-sf] [-l] [-lsf] [-tdr] [-o]
+usage: SeeDot-dev.py [-h] [-a] [-e] [-d] [-m] [-n] [-dt] [-t] [-s] [-sf] [-l] [-lsf] [-tdr] [-o]

 optional arguments:
   -h,   --help             Show this help message and exit
   -a,   --algo             Algorithm to run ['bonsai' or 'protonn' or 'fastgrnn']
+                           (Default: 'fastgrnn')

-  -v,   --version          Floating-point ['float'] or fixed-point ['fixed']
+  -e,   --encoding         Floating-point ['float'] or Fixed-point ['fixed']
+                           (Default: 'fixed')

   -d,   --dataset          Dataset to use
-  -m,   --maximisingMetric What metric to maximise during exploration ['acc', 'disagree', 'red_disagree']
+                           (Default: 'usps10')

+  -m,   --metric           Select the metric that will be used to measure the correctness of an inference, to obtain the
+                           best quantization of variables. (valid only for classification)
+                              1) Accuracy ('acc'):                The accuracy of prediction will be used as a metric for
+                                                                  correctness.
+(A maximising metric).

+                              2) Disagreement Count ('disagree'): The correctness will be measured against the
+                                                                  floating-point code's output.
+(A minimising metric).
+                              3) Reduced Disagreement Count
+                                                ('red_disagree'): The correctness will be measured against the
+                                                                  floating-point code's output only when the output matches the correct label.
+(A minimising metric).
+                           (Default: 'red_disagree')

-  -n,   --numOutputs       Number of simultaneous outputs of the inference procedure (1 for a single-class classification problem)
+  -n,   --numOutputs       Number of outputs (e.g., classification problems have only 1 output, i.e., the class label)
+                           (Default: 1)

   -dt,  --datasetType      Dataset type being used ['training', 'testing']
+                           (Default: 'testing')

   -t,   --target           Target device ['x86', 'arduino', 'm3']
+                           (Default: 'x86')

   -s,   --source           Model source type ['seedot', 'onnx', 'tf']
+                           (Default: 'seedot')

-  -sf,  --max-scale-factor Max scaling factor for code generation
+  -sf,  --max-scale-factor Max scaling factor for code generation (If not specified then it will be inferred from data)

   -l,   --log              Logging level (in increasing order) ['error', 'critical', 'warning', 'info', 'debug']
-  -lsf, --load-sf          Use a pre-determined value for max scale factor
+                           (Default: 'error')

   -tdr, --tempdir          Scratch directory for intermediate files
+                           (Default: 'temp/')

-  -o,   --outdir           Directory to output the generated Arduino sketch
+  -o,   --outdir           Directory to output the generated targetdevice sketch
+                           (Default: 'arduinodump/' for Arduino, 'temp/' for x86 and, 'm3dump/' for M3)
 ```

 An example invocation is as follows:
 ```
-python SeeDot-dev.py -a rnn -v fixed -d usps10 -n 1 -t arduino -m red_disagree -l info
+python SeeDot-dev.py -a fastgrnn -e fixed -d usps10 -n 1 -t arduino -m red_disagree -l info
 ```

 SeeDot expects the `train` and the `test` data files in a specific format.
-Each data file should be of the shape `[numberOfDataPoints, numberOfFeatures + n]`, where the ground truth/output is in the first `n` columns.
+Each data file should be of the shape `[numberOfDataPoints, n + numberOfFeatures]`, where the ground truth/output is in the first `n` columns.
 The tool currently supports numpy arrays (.npy) for inputting model parameters.
 The data files must be present in the directory `datasets/<algo>/<dataset>`.

 After training, the learned parameters are stored in this directory in a specific format.
 For FastGRNN, the learned parameters are `W`, `U`, `Bg`, `Bh`, `FC`, `FCBias`, `zeta` and `nu`.
 These parameters are numpy arrays (.npy).
 The model files must be present in the directory `model/<algo>/<dataset>`.

-The compiler output is present in `temp` directory for x86, `arduinodump` directory for arduino, and `m3` directory for m3.
+The compiler output is present in the `temp` directory for x86, the `arduinodump` directory for arduino, and the `m3dump` directory for m3.

 ## Getting started: Quantizing FastGRNN on usps10